sagemath/sage-archive-2023-02-01/src/doc/en/developer/reviewer_checklist.rst

   illustrating that the bug has been fixed?
 This new doctest should contain the ticket number, for example ``See :trac:`12345```.

-- **Speedup**: if the ticket claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
+- **Speedup**: can the ticket make any existing code slower? if the ticket claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
 The ticket should explain how the speedup is achieved.

 - **Manuals**: Does the reference manual build without errors (check both html and pdf)?
 See :ref:`chapter-sage_manuals` to learn how to build the manuals.